FabriceSalvaire/linux-api-examples/read-dev-event/README.md

 implement an OO API with zillion of methods wrapped by system calls.
 Actually, the kernel implements roughly 400 system calls (see https://github.com/torvalds/linux/blob/master/arch/x86/entry/syscalls/syscall_64.tbl).
+However the Microsoft Windows OS has something like 5 times more system calls due to its monolitic design.
+It means Windows has system calls to manage mouse for example.

 The second one, is to use several memory buffers through a virtual file system (VFS).
 It explains why the Linux kernel exports events from input devices to the user space using the `/dev/input/event<NUMBER>` devices files.
-Basically, the kernel manages device hot plug and translate a data flow from a bus like USB to a buffer, where the events are serialised to this simple binary
+Basically, the kernel manages device hot plug and translate a data flow from a bus like USB to a buffer, where the events are queued and serialised to this simple binary structure:
-structure:

 ```
 struct input_event {